Altinn/altinn-studio-docs/content/app/development/api/consume/_index.en.md

 `Capital` is a list of strings as a country can contain multiple capital cities.

 In this example, the API doesn't require a complex request object, so we only need this one model.
-Should you need a seperate model for the request object, a class can be created the same way.
+Should you need a separate model for the request object, a class can be created the same way.

 ## Setting up an interface for the client

 It is recommended that an interface is defined for the client that will call the API.
-This enables you to benefit from the strenghts of .NET with dependency injection and efficient handeling of HTTP clients.
+This enables you to benefit from the strengths of .NET with dependency injection and efficient handling of HTTP clients.

 In the application repository, a new folder _App/clients_ is created.
 Within this folder, a new file `ICountryClient.cs` is created.

-The interface consists of a single method `GetCountry`, which accepts a string and returns a _Country_-objekt.
+The interface consists of a single method `GetCountry`, which accepts a string and returns a _Country_-object.

 Define the interface as shown below.